dananomer/C-Projects/mini-projects/my_bank/readme.md

 Functions used in Bank Management System:
-The source code for Customer Account Bank Management System is relatively short and easy to understand.
-I have divided this C mini project into many functions, most of which are related to different banking activities.
-Listed below are some of the more important functions which may help you understand the project better.
+The source code for Customer Account Bank Management System

+Methods:

 menu() – This function displays the menu or welcome screen to perform different banking activities mentioned below.